mtroian1/Getting-and-Cleaning-Data-Course-Project/README.md

 library(dplyr)
 mergedDataExtractedTest <- select(mergedDataSorted, contains(c("subject", "labels", "mean()", "std()")))

-## label the data set with descriptive variable names.
+## Label the data set with descriptive variable names.
 #rename(new variable name = existing variable name)
 #gsub will replace the punctuation marks: dash to period
 #rename changes labels to activity.
 Then changes activity and subject to uppercase.